saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/oci.93.png)

 Enter a name for the bucket, and click Create Bucket. :memo: Note this name.
-You'll need it later while creating the Java Cloud Service instance.
+You will need it later while creating the Java Cloud Service instance.

 ![](images/oci.10.png)